raspberrypilearning/cd-beginner-html-css-sushi/en/step_5.md

 Let's add a picture!

-- In the index.html file, after the `</ul>` tag, type the following:
+- Go to the tab named index.html.
+Find the `</main>` tag and type the following above it:
     ```html
     <img src="tito.png" alt="Tito the dog" width="100px" />
     ```
-    Here's what it should look like
+    Here's what the result should look like:

    ![Picture of Tito](images/ImgTito2.png)

 - Try experimenting with different numbers in the `width` attribute and see if you can figure out what it does.
 Don't delete the letters `px`!

 --- hints ---